Tests – what are they good for?

 proper treatment plan.
 They cost quite a bit.

-Cross Chiropractic Center carefully evaluates the need for
+Cross Chiropractic Center carefully weighs the necessity of

 MRI in the Sandy Springs chiropractic treatment plan of Sandy Springs

 Interpretations of MRI images by